MA Politics and Contemporary History

 - United States foreign and security policy

-- The School of Politics and International Relations was ranked in the top 15 in the UK for research power in the Research Excellence Framework 2014
+The School of Politics and International Relations was ranked in the UK top 15 for research power in the latest Research Excellence Framework (REF)

-The flexible, interdisciplinary nature and unique structure of the MA Politics and Contemporary History degree allows you to choose from a wide range of modules offered by the school as well as those offered by other schools within the University to construct a course of study that reflects your own interests.
+The flexible, interdisciplinary nature and unique structure of this course allows you to choose from a wide range of modules offered by the school as well as those offered by other schools within the University to construct a course of study that reflects your own interests.

 You will take a minimum of 60 credits worth of modules offered by the School of Politics and International Relations, together with the dissertation which is undertaken during the summer.